 My car is laid up – will it still be covered if I can’t get it out to get an MOT?

 In most instances, depending on who you are insured with, your laid-up cover will still be valid against accidental damage, fire and theft if you’re not able to MOT your car because of availability shortages due to the coronavirus.
 However, you must keep the car off the road.
 As of 24th July, 90% of garages have re-opened according to government data, so it should be easier to get an MOT booked.

 My car is on the road but due an MOT soon.
 What are the MOT rules?

-We recommend contacting your preferred garage in plenty of time, and if they cannot accommodate you, finding an alternative if your MOT is due from 1st August.
-If you have been granted a 6-month exemption because your MOT was due between 30th March and 31st July 2020, you can choose to book an MOT earlier than the new due date if you wish.
+We recommend contacting your preferred garage in plenty of time, and if they cannot accommodate you, finding an alternative.
+If you were granted a 6-month exemption because your MOT was due between 30th March and 31st July 2020, the extended date will now have passed and your MOT will be overdue if you have not had one conducted.

 I have multi car cover but want to leave my classic on laid up as I won’t be taking it out right now.
 Can I do this?

 Yes, you can have your classic(s) on laid up cover as part of your multi car insurance with us.
 In fact, you can have any of the vehicles on your multi car policy SORN and on laid-up cover within the policy.
 Just contact us if you need to make changes.